 - Improved client loyalty.

-Help desk automation functionalities that boost productivity
+Help desk automation ideas that boost productivity

-The right features in your help desk ensure that all client issues get responses and are resolved in a timely fashion.
+The right features in your help desk ticketing software ensure that all client issues get responses and are resolved in a timely fashion.
 They are vital for your company to grow.
 The following are some automation ideas to use in your help desk.

 1. The ticket routing process